cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/faultinjection/HostFaultInjection.rst

 .. java:method:: public double meanTimeBetweenHostFaultsInMinutes()
    :outertype: HostFaultInjection

-   Computes the current mean time (in minutes) between Host failures (MTBF).
+   Computes the current Mean Time Between host Failures (MTBF) in minutes.
 Since Hosts don't actually recover from failures, there aren't recovery time to make easier the computation of MTBF for Host as it is directly computed for VMs.

    :return: the current mean time (in minutes) between Host failures (MTBF) or zero if no failures have happened yet